ibm-cloud-docs/vpc/pps-review.md

 1. In the Private Path services for VPC table, click the name of a Private Path service to show its details page.
 1. Scroll to the **Connections** section to review connection requests.
 Click the Actions menu ![Actions menu](../icons/action-menu-icon.svg "Actions") and select an option to permit, deny, or revoke the connection request.
 After you select an option, you are prompted to confirm your choice, and optionally create an account policy for the account ID.

-The consumer associated with the account ID is notified of your action.
+The consumer that is associated with the account ID is notified of your action.
 If permitted, the consumer can now access your service.

 Connection requests expire after 30 days.
 {: note}